 To be able to pay your self-employment taxes, you will need to have either a Social Security Number or an Employer Identification Number (EIN), also known as a federal tax ID number.
 Regarding when you should pay your self-employment taxes, the vast majority of self-employed individuals need to pay estimated taxes on their business income, so this is the preferred way to pay your self-employment taxes as well.

 When and how can you make estimated tax payments?
-Estimated taxes are due four times a year, typically on the 15th day (unless that day is a weekend) of the following months:
+Estimated taxes are due four times a year, typically on the 15th day (unless that day is a weekend or federal holiday) of the following months:

 - 1st quarter – April 15